"The McIntoshs at Border Park Organics"

 Shifting from a disc plough to a disc chain

-One of Josh’s favourite observations of the immediate changes to soil after the disc chain was seeing the activity when the bulk was mixed back into the shallow surface layer of soil.
+One of Josh’s favourite observations of the immediate changes to soil after the disc chain was seeing the activity when the bulk plant residues were mixed back into the shallow surface layer of soil.
 Because they are only working two inches deep, Josh noticed:

 Right where the activity is, it’s warm, it’s moist and the microbes just go crazy in that.
 And even though it’s working intensely, it’s mixing all that stuff together and it’s like a paper mâché type consistency rather than it being fine and dusty and blowing away.
 It’s kind of counterintuitive to me that we’re working more intensely but we’re getting more wind resilience with that method.
 And a greater sort of protection I guess from the heat too like summer.
 The soil temperatures are really high if you’ve got bare fallow.